Helperbird/website/src/pages/blog/how-to-deploy-apps-and-extensions-through-the-google-admin-console.md

 ---
 layout: templates/blog_post.liquid
-title: How to deploy Helperbird through the Gsuite Console | Helperbird
+title: How to deploy Helperbird through the Gsuite Console
 description: Learn how to deploy or install Helperbird in serveal computers at once.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for